ulrich-hansen/desktop-theme-kit/readme.markdown

 `update-desktop-theme -i`

-Now the name of your folder should now be on the list of themes.
+Now the name of your folder should be on the list of themes.

 ### Uninstall